On Mirzakhani's twist torus conjecture: Flows on moduli spaces

 Given $X \in \T_g$, the function that sends a multicurve $\gamma$ to its geodesic length on $X$ extends homogeneously and continuously to the space of measured laminations.
 Denote by $\ML^1(X)$ the sphere of unit length measured laminations on $X$; then $\mu_{\Th}$ defines a finite measure $\hat{\mu}_{\Th}^X$ on $\ML^1(X)$ by

 Let $B(X)$ denote the mass of $\hat{\mu}_{\Th}^X$, equivalently, the $\mu_{\Th}$ measure of the ball of length $\le 1$ laminations on $X$.

-There is a flat bundle $\PoT_g$ over $\T_g$ with fiber $\ML^1(X)$ over $X$; the quotient by $\Mod_g$ is denoted by $\PoM_g$.
-By \cite[Theorem 5.1]{Th_stretch}, these bundles can also be identified with the unit cotangent bundles of $\T_g$ and $\M_g$, respectively.
+There is a flat bundle $\PT_g$ over $\T_g$ with fiber $\ML(X)$ over $X$; the quotient by $\Mod_g$ is denoted by $\PM_g$.
+Similarly to quadratic differentials, we will decorate with a superscript $1$ when we restrict to the locus of unit-length measured laminations.
+By \cite[Theorem 5.1]{Th_stretch}, these bundles can also be identified with the (unit) cotangent bundles of $\T_g$ and $\M_g$, respectively.
 Integrating the fiberwise measures $\hat{\mu}_{\Th}^X$ against the Weil--Petersson volume yields the $\Mod_g$-invariant, Lebesgue-class \textbf{Mirzakhani measure} on $\PoT_g$.
 Its local pushforward to $\PoM_g$ is a finite measure $\mu_{\Mirz}$ that we also call by the same name.
 The total total mass of $\mu_{\Mirz}$ is

 and by construction, its pushforward to $\M_g$ under the forgetful map is $B(X) d \vol_{\WP}$(X).

 The Mirzakhani measure is invariant and ergodic for the (right) {\bf earthquake flow}, defined as follows.
 Given a $(X,c\gamma) \in \PoM_g$, where $c\gamma$ is a weighted simple closed curve, $\Eq_s(X,c\gamma) = (\Eq_s(X,c\gamma), c\gamma)$, where the first coordinate is the hyperbolic metric obtained by cutting $X$ open along $\gamma$ and re-gluing with a right twist of length $cs$.
 Equivalently, this flow translates by $cs$ in Fenchel--Nielsen coordinates adapted to a pants decomposition containing $\gamma$.
 For $\lambda \in \ML(S)$ approximated by weighted simple closed curves $c_n \gamma_n$, the homeomorphisms $X\mapsto \Eq_s(X,c_n\gamma_n)$ converge to a map called the right earthquake in $\lambda$ (see \cite{Kerckhoff_NR} or \cite{Th:EQ}).
 This map also admits an independent description by cutting and re-gluing all of the complementary components of $\lambda$ on $X$ with a rightwards shear, moving all components relative to one another by amounts dictated by the transverse measure to $\lambda$.